Matcha Date Bars - Earth to Veg

 Notes

-1. These matcha date bars are ready to eat right away, or store in an airtight container at room temperature for up to a week!
+2. Storage: These matcha date bars are ready to eat right away, or can be stored in an airtight container at room temperature for up to two weeks.

 Nutrition